 Safety Regulations

-Maritime operations are central to our global economy, but it can be dangerous and unpredictable.
-The state and federal governments, as well as a number of international regulatory bodies, have implemented and continuously expound upon strict safety regulations designed to protect boaters as well as the marine environment they operate in.
+Maritime operations are central to our global economy, but they can be dangerous and unpredictable.
+The state and federal governments, as well as a number of international regulatory bodies, have implemented and continuously expound upon strict safety regulations designed to protect boaters as well as the marine environment in which they operate.
 The US Coast Guard and Florida Fish and Wildlife Conservation Commission are just two of the many agencies tasked with enforcing safety adherence.
 When everyone is clear on the regulations and following the protocols, getting out on the water becomes safer and more enjoyable for everyone by reducing the risk of accidents, injuries, and deaths.

 Here are just a few of the many different safety regulations that play a key role in keeping Florida’s waterways safe for all.